top of page

 Overnight Sleep Study (PSG)

 Sometimes investigations are warranted.
-Overnight sleep studies are necessary for conditions such obstructive sleep apnoea, parasomnias (sleep walking etc.), and disorders of excessive sleepiness.
-In these conditions, an overnight sleep study (what we technically call polysomnography (PSG)) can be useful to improve the accuracy of the diagnosis, where a clinical history is frequently insufficient.
+Overnight sleep studies are necessary for conditions such as obstructive sleep apnoea, parasomnias (e.g. sleepwalking), and disorders of excessive sleepiness.
+In these cases, an overnight sleep study — technically called polysomnography (PSG) — can be useful in improving diagnostic accuracy, particularly where clinical history alone is insufficient.

 Actigraphy

-PSG is generally not all that useful for conditions like insomnia and circadian rhythm disorders.
-This is because people with these disorder frequently exhibit significant night-to-night variability so that a single night of monitoring may not be indicative of what an individual's habitual sleep pattern looks like.
-For this reason, actigraphy, which determines sleep, by measuring movement and ambient light can be a useful tool, as it can measure a individual's habitual sleep pattern over a significant period of time (usually 7 days).
+PSG is generally not particularly useful for conditions such as insomnia and circadian rhythm disorders.
+Individuals with these conditions frequently exhibit significant night-to-night variability, meaning that a single night of monitoring may not reflect their habitual sleep pattern.
+For this reason, actigraphy — which determines sleep by measuring movement and ambient light — can be a useful tool, as it captures an individual’s typical sleep pattern over an extended period (usually seven days).

 Sleep Diaries

-The simplest tool to evaluate sleep is actually a sleep diary.
-This is also the most cost effective (it's effectively free) and have proven to be sufficiently reliable for many conditions.
-There are many forms available including free apps that people can download to their smart phone.
-We frequently combine sleep diaries with actigraphy to make it more accurate.
+The simplest tool to evaluate sleep is a sleep diary.
+It is also the most cost-effective (effectively free) and has been proven sufficiently reliable for many conditions.
+Various formats exist, including free apps that can be downloaded to a smartphone.
+We frequently combine sleep diaries with actigraphy to enhance accuracy.

 bottom of page